FREQUENTLY ASKED QUESTIONS

 - What is a heart valve?

-- When does a heart valve open and close?
+- When do the heart valves open and close?

-You may notice that the beating of your heart makes a “dub-dub, dub-dub” sound.
+You may notice that the beating of your heart makes a “lubb-dubb, lubbdubb” sound.
 This sound corresponds to the opening and closing of the valves in your heart.
-The first “dub” sound is softer than the second and is called diastole.
-In diastole, the mitral and tricuspid valves are opened so that the ventricles can fill with blood.
-In addition, the aortic and pulmonic valves are closed to prevent blood leaking from the ventricles.
-The second “dub” which is much louder is called systole.
-In systole, the mitral and tricuspid valves close while the aortic and pulmonic valves open.
-The ventricles then contract.
-Blood from the left ventricle is pumped through the aortic valve to the rest of the body, whereas blood from the right ventricle goes through the pulmonic valve and to the lungs.
+The first “lubb” sound is softer than the second; this is the sound of the mitral and tricuspid valves closing after the ventricles have filled with blood.
+As the mitral and tricuspid valves close, the aortic and pulmonic valves open to allow blood to flow from the contracting ventricles.
+Blood from the left ventricle is pumped through the aortic valve to the rest of the body, while blood from the right ventricle goes through the pulmonic valve and on to the lungs.
+The second “dubb,” which is much louder, is the sound of the aortic and pulmonary valves closing.

 - How often do my heart valves open and close?